 The RapidSX approach reduces the number of solvent-extraction (SX) steps required for Ni and Co separation, by over 50% when compared to conventional SX, leading to a significant reduction in plant footprint and associated capital expenditures.
 The process also leads to reductions in operating costs and time to process completion.

-Following the initial success of the scaled RapidSX-based system, in parallel to its work on REEs, IMC is now in the process of completing its Ni-Co separation pilot-scale work, and developing plans for a commercial-scale demonstration facility, for the cost-effective production of a Ni, Co and other metals, via the RapidSX process.
+Following the initial success of the scaled RapidSX-based system, in parallel to its work on REEs, IMC is now in the process of completing its Ni-Co separation pilot-scale work, and realizing its plans for a commercial-scale demonstration facility, for the cost-effective production of a Ni, Co and other metals, via the RapidSX process.

 The company is working with current and future producers of Ni and Co on the development of the RapidSX program, and seeks additional strategic and financial partners to help make the Ni-Co demonstration facility a reality.